JTB Consulting is South Africa's Leading Business Plan Company

 • Do we have proprietary technology, intellectual property, or other valuable information?

-• Do we have a prototype or proof of concept tested in the market?
+• Do we have a prototype or proof of concept tested in the Market?
 Alternatively, have we implemented our idea on a Pilot Project Basis to test market/customer acceptance?

 • Do we have equipment or machinery that our competitors don’t?